Welcome to the Milwaukee Great Lakes Sport Fishermen Club and Foundation!

 Membership Meetings are Back on the Agenda!

 To all of our members, prospective members and esteemed guests, we are back in the meeting mode after a Summer of good fishing, but questionable catching.
-Our first meeting is coming up quickly as it will be Tuesday, September 9th at 7pm, at the American Legion. the Guest Speakers will be the Captain and crew from the Lil Minnow, the winner of our 2014 Brew City Salmon Tournament!
+Our second meeting is coming up quickly as it will be Tuesday, October 14th at 7pm, at the American Legion.
+The Guest Speakers have been confirmed and will be the Captains and crew from the top 3 winners from our 4 summer Fish Ins!
+It promises to be an informative evening.
 Hope to see you there!